Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Shakarkandi (Sweet Potato) Chaat

 Nutritional Benefits Of Sweet Potato

-Sweet potato is free of cholesterol and saturated fats and is ca good source of dietary fiber.
+Sweet potato is free of cholesterol and saturated fats and is a good source of dietary fibre.

 It is an excellent source of Vitamin A and beta carotene, heading the list of root vegetables having excellent levels of this vitamin.

 Sweet potato is also rich in the B complex vitamins like pantothenic acid, pyridoxine, thiamine, niacin and riboflavin, and folates.

 It contains good levels of the minerals potassium, iron, magnesium, phosphorus and manganese with moderate amounts of calcium and zinc.